 Warranty and Support

 All Furch guitars are covered by an extended three-year warranty.
-The warranty does not cover mechanical damage and damage cause by climatic conditions, such as high or low humidity and temperature.
-Moreover, the warranty does not cover damage cause by improper use, lack of maintenance, unauthorized repairs, and servicing performed outside the official network of Furch Guitars servicing partners.
+The warranty does not cover mechanical damage and damage caused by climatic conditions, such as high or low humidity and temperature.
+Moreover, the warranty does not cover damage caused by improper use, lack of maintenance, unauthorized repairs, and servicing performed outside the official network of Furch Guitars servicing partners.

 Protection from mechanical damage is of paramount importance for keeping your Furch guitar in a top shape.
 We recommend that you buy our Hiscox hardshell case or high-quality gigbag to protect your instrument.
 Both options provide the best protection available in their class.
 The Hiscox case comes as a standard accessory with Furch Green Plus and higher Furch models.
 If your instrument sustains any damage, contact your Furch Guitars dealer for repair advice.

 Humidity can have a significant effect on the playability and overall condition of your guitar.
 Relative humidity in the area where your guitar is kept most of the time should remain within 40-65%.
 Low humidity can cause the soundboard to sink and result in a low action and fret buzz.
 In extreme cases, low humidity can cause the soundboard to crack.
 Conversely, high humidity can cause the soundboard to expand, which raises the action and makes the guitar difficult to play.
 Even though Furch guitars are designed to retain their acoustic properties and to remain stable despite changes in the surrounding environment, you should pay close attention to the conditions in which you keep your instrument.
 Depending on the relative humidity in which your guitar is kept, we recommend protecting your instruments using a humidifier or a humidity absorber placed inside the guitar case.
 Do not hesitate to contact the nearest Furch Guitars dealer for advice and assistance with setting up your guitar.